upjs/facile-validator/README.md

 - English (import with `enLang`)
 - Persian (import with `faLang`)

 We welcome any contributions for other languages.
 The languages are located in [this path](https://github.com/upjs/facile-validator/blob/main/src/locales).
-Just copy any file, translate it into your own language and then make a [PR](https://github.com/upjs/facile-validator/pulls).
+Just copy any file, translate it into your own language and then make a **PR**.

 <br>